renatoviolin/sync_async_await_multiprocess_multithread/README.md

 With those two scenarios we can see how thos different kind of techiniques are better than others.

+Hope with this application you can decide what approach to use in different situations.

 ## Demo
 <img src="img/img1.jpg">
 <img src="img/img2.jpg">